Women we love: Kate McKinnon

 First hitting our screens in 2007 – as a cast member of Logo TV’s The Big Gay Sketch Show – it was in 2012 that McKinnon hit the big time and became part of the cast of Saturday Night Live.

 Political figures are often the focus of SNL’s sketches, and McKinnon’s Hillary Clinton became iconic.
-We’re also currently seeing a lot of her as a vampiric Rudy Giuliani, which is hilarious, and her Elizabeth Warren is a loving parody.
+We’ve also seen her as a vampiric Rudy Giuliani, and a loving parody of Elizabeth Warren.

 McKinnon has won two Emmys and also appeared in numerous movies – including Ghostbusters, The Spy Who Dumped Me, Yesterday, and Bombshell.